Daniel Craig: 2006–2021: James Bond and worldwide recognition

 According to various sources, EON Productions had become aware of Craig and begun to consider him as a future Bond candidate because of Our Friends in the North in 1996 or Elizabeth in 1998.

 In 2004, Craig first met longtime Bond co-producer Barbara Broccoli at the funeral of casting director Mary Selway, who had cast Craig in Love Is the Devil.
 Broccoli asked Craig to join her for "a cup of tea" at EON's Piccadilly office, and offered him the role of James Bond.
 Initially, he was unsure about the role and was resistant to the producers' overtures.
 "There was a period of trying to woo him", Broccoli later commented in 2012.
 During this period, Craig sought advice from colleagues and friends, of whom "most of us said to him ... 'there is life after Bond'".
 He asked Pierce Brosnan at an event for advice and Brosnan told him, "Go for it.
 Just go for it."
 He stated he "was aware of the challenges" of the Bond franchise, which he considered "a big machine that makes a lot of money".
 He aimed at bringing more "emotional depth" to the character.
 Born in 1968, Craig is the first actor to portray James Bond to have been born after the Bond series started and after the death of Ian Fleming, the novels' writer.

-Craig's casting as Bond caused some controversy due to his physical appearance.
+Craig's casting as Bond was controversial, due to his physical appearance.
 Some fans considered the blond-haired, 5 ft 10 in Craig to not fit the image of the taller, dark-haired Bond portrayed by the previous actors.
 Throughout the entire production period, Internet campaigns expressed their dissatisfaction and threatened to boycott the film in protest.
 Although the choice of Craig was controversial, numerous actors publicly voiced their support.
 Most notably, four of the five actors who had previously portrayed Bond – Sean Connery, Roger Moore, Pierce Brosnan and Timothy Dalton – believed his casting to be a good decision.
 Connery notably shared his thoughts on Craig's casting as Bond in 2008, describing him as "fantastic, marvelous in the part".
 The other actor to have previously played Bond, George Lazenby, has also since voiced his approval of Craig.
 Clive Owen, who had been linked to the role, also spoke in defence of Craig.